vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

 ### Install OpenShift

 #### Update env.sh
+See `this repo`/config/env.sh which is self documenting.
+Now you need to choose a BASEDOMAIN, and PREFIXTODOMAIN which will become your FQDN.
+The default $PREFIXTODOMAIN.$BASEDOMAIN in env.sh is `myprefix.my.com`.
-* copy this-repo/config/env.sh into `/home/yourHome/target` .
+* copy `this-repo`/config/env.sh into `/home/yourHome/$PREFIXTODOMAIN` .
 * Fill in the variables in env.sh as documented in env.sh itself.

 ####  Create OpenShift Environment